adecarolis/GeminiWspr/README.md

 v0.13a - support K1FM v1.2 board and GPS and Si5351 power disable feature.

 v0.12a - Introduced board configuration.
 Individual .h files are stored in board_configuration folder and are coped and renamed
-OrionBoardConfig.h to provide #defines necessary to configure PINs and functionality include HW vs SW Serial (to GPS and debug monitor) as well as HW and SW I2C communication with the Si5351a.
-See OrionBoardConfig.h for more info.
+GeminiBoardConfig.h to provide #defines necessary to configure PINs and functionality include HW vs SW Serial (to GPS and debug monitor) as well as HW and SW I2C communication with the Si5351a.
+See GeminiBoardConfig.h for more info.

 v0.11a - replaced TinyGps library with NeoGps to resolve compatibility issues with uBlox NEO-M8N due to TinyGpses lack of support for GNSSes other the GPS.

 v0.10a - added "QRM avoidance" feature which applies a random frequency offset in the range of 0 to 180 Hz to the base (bottom + 10 hz) transmit frequency for that transmit cycle.
-Also added the capability disable this feature via the Orion Serial Monitor for testing purposes.
+Also added the capability disable this feature via the Gemini Serial Monitor for testing purposes.
 Minor changes made to add some preliminary data structures to support further telemetry data.

 v0.09a - added two additonal states WAIT_TELEMETRY_ST and TELEMETRY_ST and associated events and actions